 How do I make my Troop Stronger in September?

 There are five ways to strengthen your Scouts BSA Troop program.

 1) Bridge the Arrow of Light Cub Scouts...
 When?
 NOW!

-2) Get your Troop to the Great Plains Merit Badge Midway March 30th, at Williston State College… Information will be at the District Roundtable.
+2) Get your Troop to the Great Plains Merit Badge Midway on March 30 at Williston State College… Information will be at the District Roundtable.

 3) Sign up for the Western Districts Spring Camporee.
 Competition between Scouts has been found to strengthen unit cohesion and advancement.